Gladstone Investment Corporation (GAIN): History, Ownership, Mission, How It Works & Makes Money

 Gladstone Investment Corporation (GAIN) History

-The founding team members included David Gladstone, who also serves as the chairman and CEO.
+The founding team was led by David Gladstone, who is the firm's Chairman and CEO.

 Year Key Event Significance